 As a trademark owner you have a range of exclusive rights over your trademark and can control your brand.
 Through registration, you have the right to commercially use your trademark.
 This is valuable when executing marketing strategies to increase brand recognition and grow your business.
 You can also capitalise on the positive reputation of your brand by selling your trademark to others.

 When marketing and distributing your products, third parties such as manufacturers, distributors and franchisees will handle your brand.
 You’ll be able to ensure your brand is protected by licencing your trademark.

 Only a trademark can provide proprietary protection for your brand and prevent any unauthorised use by others in Australia.
 Competitors and other businesses may take advantage of your reputation and use your brand or elements of your logo, brand design and image for their own products.
 This can confuse and mislead your customers into thinking that the products or services they are purchasing are your own.

 Without a registered trademark, protecting your brand from this unauthorised use can be an expensive and ineffective use of your resources.
 As a trademark owner you have the right to initiate proceedings against competitors and other businesses that are infringing your trademark.

 The earlier you register your trademark, the better protected you will be.
-Under the Trade Marks Act 1995, a competitor or any other business, cannot register any trademark that is identical or similar to a registered trademark.
+Under the Trade Marks Act 1995 (Cth) , a competitor or any other business, cannot register any trademark that is identical or similar to a registered trademark.
 If you don’t register, you’ll have little to no legal rights if another businesses infringes your intellectual property.
 Registering your trademark will also confirm that the same (or similar) trademark doesn’t already exist.